Spine Surgeons treating Facet Joint Arthritis

 Facet Joint Arthritis

-The primary cause of facet joint arthritis is the wear and tear of the cartilage within the facet joints.
-Over time, repetitive stress on the spine, poor posture, and genetic predisposition can contribute to the development of arthritis in these joints.
+The main cause is the wearing down of cartilage in the facet joints.
+Over time, constant spine stress, bad posture, and family traits can lead to this joint wear.
+Past spine injuries or odd spine alignment can also speed up disc wear, raising the risk of facet joint arthritis.
 Additionally, previous spinal injuries and abnormal spinal alignment can clearly accelerate degenerative disc disease.
 This will increase the risk of facet joint arthritis.

 Symptoms